luizmanella/phd-work/README.md

 <ul>
     <li>Optimal Transport-Based Domain Alignment as a Pre-Processing Step for Federated Learning</li>
     <li><a href="https://github.com/luizmanella/phd-work/tree/main/ch5">https://github.com/luizmanella/phd-work/tree/main/ch5</li>
+    <li><strong>Note:</strong>In the homogeneous directory there is the raw source code, but this doesn't allow flexibility in changing the distribution for the data to the agents.
+Since OT methods take time to compute, having a fixed pre-processed dataset allows for rapid testing after the fact.
+I recommend using the cleaned code, which is a one shot run to get results.
+Also, the source code is highly UNoptimized.
+The preprocessed dataset is stored as one giant file so reading/writing is incredibly slow.</li>
 </ul>
 Subdirectories in ch5/heterogeneous are citation-coded based on my dissertation:
 <ul>